Utility Debt Collection Facts

 Collections by Municipal Utilities

-What should you do if your utility is not regulated by your state utilities commission?
+What should you do if your state utilities commission does not regulate your utility?

 Municipal and customer-owned utilities must follow published rules for operating as public utilities.
 Here, you will need to contact the customer service staff at your utility to learn what payment plans it offers.
 If you get no satisfaction in dealing with the customer service staff, contact a local legal aid society to enlist the aid of a lawyer in breaking the logjam.